0b11stan/blog/posts/notes/pwn/privesc/index.md

 Look for the sudo rights, maybe a command can be abused : `sudo -l`

+### Detect environment

+Search for a `/.dockerenv` file to know if you are in a container.

 ### SUID

 The [AutoSUID](https://github.com/IvanGlinkin/AutoSUID) tool is automating the following process.